Creek-side path at Faversham Reach and Waterside Close

 KCC submitted the Orders to the S of S in early May 2017.
 They wrote to the various parties: KCC letter covering response to objections to Orders .
 Their comprehensive and persuasive response to the objections is here: KCC comments on the objections to Orders

 A public inquiry has been ordered concerning the Orders.
 This will begin on 16 January 2018 and will take place at the Alexander Centre in Faversham.
 The relevant documents are: Notice of public inquiry; Details of public inquiry; Creation Order; and Extinguishment Order KCC had to submit its statement of case by 3 October 2017.
 They have decided that it is not necessary to add to their previous comments.
 Other statements of case have a deadline of 14 November 2017.

-The Faversham Footpaths Group will be submitting a statement of case and will be represented at the public inquiry.
+The Faversham Footpaths Group has submitted a statement of case and will be represented at the public inquiry.